-The Ethical Life builds upon the student's ethical reasoning to examine the role of moral values and to explore real world ethical dilemmas.
-The seminars may approach ethical living from a variety of perspectives, professions, and disciplines.
+The Ethical Life builds upon students' ethical reasoning to examine moral values and explore real world dilemmas.
+Students will examine virtue ethics, deontological ethics, and utilitarianism.
+By the end of the course, students should be able to identify and analyze their own ethical values and should be apply to use ethical principles to clarify a range of issues.
 Students may not earn credit for more than one VUSM course at the 400 level.
-Prerequisite: any 300 level VUSM course or transfer student placement.
+Prerequisite: any 300-level VUSM course or transfer student placement.